muratbaaris/scanning-cavity-distortion-correction/docs/algorithm.md

 **Region growing fixes this.** Starting from a seed at the centre of the point cloud (labelled (0, 0)), the algorithm propagates outward by breadth-first search.
 Each new label is a neighbour's label plus a single small integer step.
-Because every decision spans only one short hop — where the lattice is locally uniform — the rounding is always safe.
+Because every decision spans only one short hop, where the lattice is locally uniform, the rounding is always safe.
 Errors never accumulate, and every square receives a unique label.

 **Output:** an integer (i, j) for each centroid.